 Spires Physiotherapists are experts in the assessment of pain and movement disorders, which enables us to better understand why you are experiencing your symptoms.
 Our experience in elite sports gives us a wealth of rehabilitation knowledge which, alongside expert therapeutic treatment skills, helps you get back to doing what you enjoy and living life to the full.
 We understand that it’s difficult to decide on a therapist and many patients don’t know who to trust.
 Every therapist at Spires Physiotherapy is experienced, pragmatic, honest, has chartered status and uses scientific research evidence in their assessment and management of you and your symptoms.
 Additionally, we know our limitations and won’t hesitate to refer you on to a specialist if required.

-Our principle physiotherapist is Joseph Korge with over ten years of experience working with elite athletes, within private clinics and NHS settings.
-His specialist areas include sports rehabilitation, biomechanics assessment, mental health and exercise physiology.
+Our Director is Joseph Korge.
+He has over ten years of experience working with elite athletes, within private clinics and NHS settings.
+His specialist areas include sports rehabilitation, persistent pain, mental health and exercise physiology.
 Joe completed his physiotherapy training at St George's University of London and went on to complete a masters degree in healthcare research from the University of Oxford in 2016.
 Outside of work, he enjoys music, reading and a range of sports including football and golf.
 Joe currently works in our West Hampstead clinic.

 Adelina is a Chartered Physiotherapist with a wealth of private practice experience covering a range of specialties including musculoskeletal, cardiovascular and post-operative recovery.
 Alongside her rehabilitation knowledge, she deploys an array of manual therapy techniques.
 Adelina likes to combine her passion for scientific research with a person centred approach and draws upon her elite sports experience when devising exercise programmes for patients.
 To build on her undergraduate physiotherapy degree, she completed a masters degree in Implants, Prostheses and Biomechanics in 2016.
 Adelina has become a very popular member of our team among our patients and the other team members and her diary is often booked up a week in advance.
 Outside of work, she enjoys reading, writing, hiking and gardening.
 Adelina currently works at our Oxford clinic.